Shokufeh Kavani: Life and career

 In 2006, Kavani was selected to present "Prince Claus Awards" to Dr. Michael Mel in Papua New Guinea – University of Goroka alongside the Dutch Ambassador H.E.Mr.
 Niek van Zutphen.
 She also attended the main "Prince Claus Awards" ceremony in 2008 and met the Dutch Royal family and the laureates of the awards.
 She has also participated in Fictive Days Sixten Kai Nielsen, a project organized by www.wooloo.org for the Berlin Festival in 2008, wherein she played the role of Queen Elizabeth I of England along with seven others playing famous characters in the history of cinema.

-Kavani's work was the official selection for the Australian Day special exhibition at the gallery of " At the vanishing point " in Sydney.
+Kavani's work was the official selection for the Australian Day special exhibition at the gallery of "At the vanishing point" in Sydney.
 In 2009, her translation of Anita Heiss's "Who am I?
 The Diary of Mary Talence" was published in Tehran by Morvarid Publishers (انتشارات مروارید).
 This has been positively reviewed in the press by Shahrnush Parsipur (شهرنوش پارسی پور), Asadollah Amraee (اسدالله امرایی) and Elaheh Dehnavi (الهه دهنوی) and acclaimed by the public.

 In 2010, Kavani became the first Iranian-born Australian recipient of the Edna Ryan Awards in the category of Art, bestowed by the New South Wales Women's Electoral Lobby to women who have been pioneers in different walks of life.

 Kavani currently lives in Sydney, works as a nurse and also completed her post-graduate degree of " Genetic Counselling " from Charles Sturt University, paints and intends to take participate in more exhibitions and works on translating another book.
 Three of her paintings appeared in 2011 Florence Biennale, Italy.

 In July 2015, she married Ali Taghvai, the only son of the Iranian filmmaker Nasser Taghvai and the Iranian writer, Shahrnush Parsipur.
 In 2019, they published a book of poetry called " on the boat of life " by Mehri Publication house, London, England, which contains Ali Taghvai's poems and Shokufeh Kavani's drawings for his poems.
+In 2023, they published an extended version of the book with additional poems called "Earthly Verses", via Quip Publishing House, Sydney.

 Also in 2019, she took a very active part as the cultural adviser to the Australian author, Clare Atkins in the process of writing Clare's second book Between Us which became the book of the year 2019 and also nominated for so many awards including the prestigious Australian Prime Minister Literary awards.

-in June 2022, her art works featured on page 33 of the book " Introducing Iranian Artists 40/2021, معرفی هنرمندان ایرانی 40/1400 by Curator Mansour Azadkam published in Iran, in a Collaborative collaboration between Galerie Nicolas Flamel, Paris & Tarhe Faza Institute - Fara Group, Iran.
+in June 2022, her art works featured on page 33 of the book Introducing Iranian Artists 40/2021, 40/1400 by curator Mansour Azadkam published in Iran, in a Collaborative collaboration between Galerie Nicolas Flamel, Paris & Tarhe Faza Institute – Fara Group, Iran.

+On February 28, 2026, Shokufeh won the Persian Awards bestowed by Radio Neshat, Melbourne for her achievements in Arts and Literature and services to the community, which; it was widely celebrated by the Iranian diaspora.